Color Walk

 how it was peeled back a bit

-I saw I'd drawn good old burnt sienna
+I'd drawn good old burnt sienna.

-I said aloud
+I said aloud.

 This was a color that had helped me draw many tree trunks

-and brick house fronts since my first pack of crayons
+and brick house fronts since my first pack of crayons,

-for a whimsical stroll in the spring
+for a whimsical stroll in the spring,

-and that made it perfect for for today.
+and that made it perfect for today.

 I tucked the crayon